Bridging the Skills Gap @ Long Beach City College

 Job Placement- Something unique to LBCC’s administrative approach to trades is their assistance with job placement for their students throughout their time at the college.
 Every year Damon and his crew are reaching out to local industrial companies to arrange tours of their facilities.
 “This is a great opportunity for our students to see their classes be applied in real world scenarios at companies of massive scale.”
 Getting the student's in front of these big companies is important from the start of things.
 It's not uncommon for student's to have jobs lined up well before graduation!

 By 2022, Damon expects the industrial arts school to expand to another building in the center of campus to broaden the diversity of classes for their students.
 “We are a staff of 3 now, but that will likely increase once the school starts to expand.
 Industries everywhere are finally waking up to the fact that they have a critical need for skilled people to further the innovation and growth of their organization(s).”
-There has also been an influx of new machinery grants/donations that manufacturer’s have provided to the college in helps to revamp the metal fabrication program.
+There has also been an influx of new machinery grants/donations that manufacturer’s have provided to the college helping to revamp the metal fabrication program.
 This includes a Trumph CNC(see below)

 punch/press machine, a new plasma cutter, some new 3D Printers, as well as various metrology/quality inspection equipment.
 An expansion of CNC machining will also be something to expect in the future for the college.